AdobeXD/plugin-samples/how-to-make-network-requests/README.md

 # Make network requests and fill the object

 This sample shows how to make network requests using `Fetch` and `XMLHttpRequest`.
+[Read the step-by-step guide for this sample](https://adobexdplatform.com/plugin-docs/tutorials/how-to-make-network-requests/).

 ## Usage